ellysh/video-game-bots/OtherApproaches/output-device-emulation.md

 Now Arduino IDE is prepared to work.
 Next step is installation of the drivers for Arduino board.
 You should launch the installer application from the Arduino IDE subdirectory.
 This is a default path for the installer `C:\Program Files (x86)\Arduino\drivers`.
 There are two installers with `dpinst-amd64.exe` and `dpinst-x86.exe` names in the `drivers` directory.
 You should choose the first installer for 64-bit Windows version and the second one for 32-bit version.
 The board should be connected to your computer during all drivers installation process.

 We will use AutoIt scripting language to send commands to the Arduino board.
+Also you need [CommAPI scripts](https://www.autoitscript.com/wiki/CommAPI), which provide access to the WinAPI communications functions.
+This is a [mirror](https://github.com/ellysh/CommAPI) with all CommAPI scripts in one archive.

 ## Keyboard Emulation